aonghena/Craigslist-Dark-Theme/README.md

-# Craiglist-Dark-Theme
+# Craigslist-Dark-Theme
-A simple dark theme extension for Craiglist
+A simple dark theme extension for Craigslist.
+Not affiliated with craigslist

 Extension currently only works on safari.
 Chrome and Firefox support will be added later.